OR WAIT null SECS

-Approximately 2.5 million people received the intranasal influenza vaccine the last 2 flu seasons, and a new study did not identify unexpected serious risks associated with use of this vaccine, according to an article to be published in the
+Approximately 2.5 million people received the intranasal influenza vaccine the last 2 flu seasons, and a new study did not identify unexpected serious risks associated with use of this vaccine, according to an article to be published in the Dec.
+7, 2005 issue of JAMA.

 Hector S. Izurieta, MD, MPH, of the FDA, and colleagues examined the adverse events reported to the U.S. Vaccine Adverse Event Reporting System (VAERS) during the first two influenza seasons (2003-2004, 2004-2005) following LAIV-T licensure to identify new or unexpected adverse events, including rare events.